echzeroth-arch/lancytt-nanofab/content/en/contact/_index.md

 title: "Contact"
 ---

-## Contact
+## Institutional contact

 **LANCYTT Advanced NanoFab**
 *NanoFabrication & Electron Microscopy Platform*
+LANCYTT – CIACYT, UASLP

-**Location:** San Luis Potosí, Mexico
+San Luis Potosí, Mexico
-**Email:** (TBD)

-If you already have a sample or project, please include:
+---

+## How to contact us

+For inquiries regarding:
+- services
+- collaborations
+- training
-- sample type
+- infrastructure availability

+Please include the following information in your message:

+1. Name and institution
+2. Project type (service, collaboration, training)
-- objective
+3. General objective
-- required technique (SEM/ESEM, lithography, nanoimprint)
+4. Technique or infrastructure of interest
+5. Approximate timeline

+This allows us to process requests efficiently.

+---

+## Note

+Response and follow-up depend on:
+- clarity of the request
-- preferred timeline
+- infrastructure availability
+- alignment with platform capabilities